 18 required core credits across disciplines

+RGME 545, Stem Cell Biology, Integrated Diagnostics and Therapeutics, is a team-taught course using multiple faculty content experts.
+The objective of this course is for each student to understand the concept of stem cell biology from procurement to therapeutic development.
 This course will provide an overview of the regulatory framework, concepts, lab operations, and biologic techniques to support cell and regenerative medicine product manufacturing.
-To work in this emerging field, students must understand the: 1) scientific development of biologic therapies including clinical trials; 2) operational issues related to manufacturing in the cleanroom space under quality systems; and 3) oversight by regulatory agencies such as the FDA.
+To work in this emerging field, students must understand the scientific and regulatory development of biologic therapies as well as operational issues related to manufacturing in the cleanroom space under quality systems.

 This internship course will provide students with the opportunity to gain practical experience within an industry environment.
 Course objectives include: 1) acquire knowledge of the industry sector in which the internship is completed, 2) translate knowledge and skills learned in the classroom into a work environment, 3) explore additional career options available with the designated industry sector, and 4) identify areas for future knowledge and skill development.
 Regardless of the activities, the internship must culminate in a final, formal paper written by the student.
 Students will log work hours by keeping, and submitting weekly, a reflection log.
 Entries will discuss an overview of the skills learned and focus for the week, and provide a detailed description of the next steps regarding internship activities and assignments.
 Students will be expected to submit an abstract to CWRU ShowCase for presentation to the University community and peers.
 Finally, students will be required to submit a final paper (20 pages).
 The final project must demonstrate a significant time of investment and research.